-Medicine at UNSW or USyd?
+Medicine at USyd or Other Universities?

-Many parents often ask “why did some universities abandon the school leaver entry route to medicine and which route is better?”
+Many parents often ask “Why did some universities abandon the school leaver entry route to medicine?
+Which route is better?”

 The answer is the same to similar questions such as: